pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 # CONCEPTS

-## Peer
+## Source
-A peer represents a set of one or more connections to time sources (another NTP server) where the daemon retrieves time information from.
-The time information from these peers are then filtered and combined to update the local clock.
-The daemon can have multiple of these peer sets configured to allow for a wider range of time sources.
-When ntp-daemon is used in a client only setup the configuration only contains peer configurations and no server configurations.
+A source represents a set of one or more connections to time sources (another NTP server) where the daemon retrieves time information from.
+The time information from these sources are then filtered and combined to update the local clock.
+The daemon can have multiple of these sources sets configured to allow for a wider range of time sources.
+When ntp-daemon is used in a client only setup the configuration only contains source configurations and no server configurations.

 ## Server